 The concept of "bi" in sexual orientation (and in layers of emotional/romantic attraction) refer to a person who is not limited to sexual attraction toward one sex.
 Bisexuality can be someone's identity even if he/she is in a relationship with one person of same or opposite sex.
 Someone can be attracted to one sex, but together with another - which is part of the confusion some experience when they label others or do not accept their stated identification.

 The other two sexual orientations get even more confusing with a binary focus.
 Transamorous is a form of sexual orientation where someone is sexually attracted to a transgender person.
-It is important to distinguish the difference between transamorous and someone who has a sexual fetish, as a fetish to a specific body part would better fit as a philia, below.
-One does not need to have surgery to be considered "transitioned" in the trans community.
-Many trans people never get bottom surgery, for a multitude of reasons, but when the individual says they have transitioned, they have, regardless of the current state of their genitalia.
+It is important to distinguish the difference between transamorous and someone who has a sexual fetish, as a fetish to a specific body part would better fit as a paraphilia, below.
+One does not need to have surgery to be considered "transitioned."
+Many trans people never get bottom surgery, for a multitude of reasons, but when the individual says they have transitioned, then they have regardless of the current state of their genitalia.
 Someone who is transamorous has sexual desire specifically for someone who identifies as transgender, and there is often an element of queerromantic emotional attachment as a part of this orientation.

-Philias, of which there are several, are also relatively rare but help to explain some things we often as a society do not want to understand.
+Paraphilias, of which there are several, are also relatively rare but help to explain some things we often as a society do not want to understand.
+Often associated and categorized as disorders, the label can be problematic - particularly with paraphilias that do not harm other people.
 Objectophilia has gotten some attention on television shows over the past few years.
 It is where a person is sexually attracted to an object.
 While one example might be the movie, "Lars and the Real Girl" that explores a man's relationship with a sex doll, there are also shows which highlight a man in a relationship (sexually and emotionally) with his car, a woman who has sexual desire and wants to marry an amusement park ride, etc. This is bizarre to most people, and difficult to comprehend on several levels.
 Just because you do not understand does not mean it fails to exist.
-The most commonly focused on philia is pedophilia - the sexual attraction toward children.
+The most commonly focused on paraphilia is pedophilia - the sexual attraction toward children.
 This can be very important to consider, as if you remember earlier in this article there being a comment about sexual orientation being STATIC.
 It tends not to change over the course of one's life.
 That means that there is no real "treatment" for making a pedophile stop wanting to have sex with children, as there is no treatment to stop someone from being gay.
 It is a sexual desire, and when I did work at a sex offender treatment program, therapists often discussed how with pedophiles the only thing to do is lifelong intensive monitoring, supervision, and treatment.
-There are other philias, but for the sake of keeping this article manageable, consider these two as an example of this orientation.
+There are other paraphilias, but for the sake of keeping this article manageable, consider these two as an example of this orientation.

 When it comes to sexual frequency, many of these labels are thought to be sexual orientations, which like binary association of sexuality cause much confusion.
 Regardless of sexual interest (orientation), every person has a desired frequency of sexual activity.
 This can create any number of relationship issues, and domestic violence intervention programs hopefully spend time speaking directly to frequency issues in relationships as it can often contribute to an abuser's sense of entitlement and disconnect from a partner.
 Frequency, unlike orientation, is fluid over a lifespan.
 This means that as a human being gets older, sexual drive may change, and sometimes may stop for an individual due to medical, social, spiritual and other factors in that person's life.
 Being aware of sexual frequency can help to navigate several issues, and understand some contexts of sexual interactions that otherwise are confounding.